Skip to Main Content

 Why Choose Sylvester Comprehensive Cancer Center?

 Sylvester is an NCI-designated cancer center.
-The National Cancer Institute has recognized Sylvester for its outstanding work conducting research in its laboratories, treating patients in its clinics and hospitals, and reaching out to medically underserved communities with innovative prevention strategies.
+The National Cancer Institute has recognized Sylvester for its outstanding work, treating patients in its clinics and hospitals, reaching out to medically underserved communities with innovative prevention strategies, and conducting laboratory research.

 More cancer clinical trials than any other South Florida hospital.
 We offer ease of access and the newest ways to treat and potentially cure your cancer.

-Multidisciplinary care teams with nationally recognized expertise.
+Multidisciplinary care teams with nationally-recognized expertise.
 Your care team is made up of experts in your exact type of cancer, and every single aspect of it, and they talk to each other.

 High-tech imaging expertise using the most advanced technology available.
 We are able to distinguish between normal and abnormal findings that can be misdiagnosed; then work with you to develop a personalized treatment plan for the right diagnosis.